What influences the price, about cheaper wedding photographers, and what you want to consider if you want your wedding photographs to look the part.

 If you come across a wedding photographer who only charges £300 for a full day of wedding photography including the USB memory stick, chances are:

 Let’s say you are a cake designer and you work for the best wedding cake designer in Scotland, and you absolutely love cakes and you cannot imagine having a cheap wedding cake at your own wedding.
 You have £1,000 in your wedding budget left, after you booked the venue, bought the dress, paid for the flowers and so on.
 And actually, you do not take many photographs yourself.
 You just want a few lovely wedding photographs after the ceremony and of the cake.
 So you decide you spend £700 on an absolutely amazing cake because you couldn't do without, and the rest is for the photographer.

 If you feel you need to hire a photographer for your wedding day because your mum and your gran really want you to book one to capture different things, but you are not that excited about the prospect, you might want to consider a photography student or amateur photographer for your wedding photography.
-So if photography is not that important to you, if you just want a few snaps, then that's absolutely fine.
+Therefore, if photography is not that important to you, if you just want a few snaps, then that's absolutely fine.